avs-sdk-workshop/avs-sdk-workshop.github.io/_posts/2012-12-24-6-run-install-script.md

 You are now ready to run the install script.
 This will install all dependencies, including the  wake word engine from Sensory.

-To run the script, open **terminal**.
-There should be two scripts in your home directory, config.sh that you just created, and setup.sh that was already there.
-Run the following:
+To run the script, open a **terminal** by clicking on the console window in the upper left corner of your screen (the toolbar).
+There should be two scripts in your `home/pi/avs-sdk` directory, **config.sh** that you just populated, and **setup.sh** which will use your config file to run the install script.
+In your terminal window, run the following:

+`cd home/pi/avs-sdk
+bash setup.sh config.sh
 `
-mkdir avs-sdk
-cp *.sh avs-sdk
-cd avs-sdk
-./setup.sh config.sh
-`
+Note if you have made an error in filling out the **config.sh** file with your account-specific information, the script will error out and inform you which field needs to be fixed.
+In this event, return to your **security profile** on your Developer page and double-check your copy and paste into `config.sh` was correct.

-*You'll be prompted accept the Sensory agreement during installation.
-Otherwise all steps are covered in the script execution for setup.*
+Once the script is running, you'll be prompted to accept the Sensory agreement during installation.
+Hit the return key to scroll through the terms and conditions until prompted for a yes/no.  Type "y" and hit return to continue.
+Otherwise all steps are covered in the script execution for setup.

 The following shows the contents of the setup script.
-It's a relatively simple script designed to run on a clean install of *stretch*.
+It's a relatively simple script designed to run on a clean install of the Raspbian *stretch* OS.

 ```
 #!/bin/bash